D0M3-lab/Progetto-Tetris/README.md

-# Progetto-Tetris
-Tetris Game in Python with Tkinter
-This program is a Python-based implementation of the classic Tetris game using the Tkinter library for the graphical interface.
-The game faithfully replicates the core mechanics of Tetris, featuring real-time updates, player controls, and scoring.

-Key Features & Functionality
-1. Grid Setup & Display
-Grid Dimensions:
-The game grid is 10 columns by 20 rows (standard Tetris grid), rendered on a Tkinter canvas.
-Each cell is 30x30 pixels in size.

-Grid Rendering:
-The grid is drawn on the canvas, with blue blocks representing filled cells and black outlines to define the boundaries.

-Tetromino Shapes:
-The game uses seven distinct tetromino shapes (I, O, T, L, J, S, Z), stored as 2D arrays, randomly selected to fall in the game.
-Each block is initially placed at the top-center of the grid.

-2. Player Controls
-The player can interact with the game using the following keyboard inputs:

-Left Arrow: Move the tetromino left by one cell.

-Right Arrow: Move the tetromino right by one cell.

-Down Arrow: Accelerate the tetromino’s descent.

-Up Arrow: Rotate the tetromino by 90 degrees clockwise.

-These actions are validated to ensure:

-The tetromino does not move outside the grid boundaries.

-The tetromino doesn’t overlap with existing blocks in the grid.

-3. Collision Detection
-The function collision(dx, dy, shape) checks whether the tetromino, after a move, would collide with existing blocks or go out of bounds.

-When a tetromino reaches the bottom of the grid or collides with another block, it locks in place, and the next tetromino starts falling.

-4. Locking Tetrominoes & Clearing Lines
-When a tetromino locks into place, its blocks are added to the grid.

-The program checks for full lines (rows that are completely filled with blocks).
-Any full lines are cleared, and the blocks above them shift down.

-Score Update: Players earn points for each block that locks in place and for every line that is cleared.

-5. Scoring System
-Score per Block:
-Players earn 10 points for each block that is locked in place when the tetromino lands.

-Score per Line:
-Clearing a full line rewards 100 points per line.

-The current score is displayed at the top of the game window, and it updates dynamically as the game progresses.

-6. Game Over Condition
-The game ends when a new tetromino cannot be placed because the grid is filled.
-This is detected by checking for collisions as soon as a new tetromino is spawned.

-Game Over is triggered if the top row is blocked.

-7. Automatic Falling
-The tetromino falls automatically, updating every 150 milliseconds.
-This is controlled by the schedule_update() method, which calls the move_down() function to make the tetromino drop.
-If it cannot move further, it locks into place.
+🎮 Progetto Tetris
+A classic Tetris game implemented in Python using Tkinter for the graphical interface.
+This version replicates the original mechanics of Tetris, including real-time updates, keyboard controls, score tracking, and automatic falling pieces.

+✨ Key Features
+🧱 Grid Setup & Display
+Dimensions: Standard 10×20 grid, with each cell sized 30×30 pixels.

+Rendering:

+Grid drawn on a Tkinter Canvas.

+Blue blocks represent filled cells.

+Black outlines highlight cell boundaries.

+Tetrominoes:

+Includes all 7 standard shapes: I, O, T, L, J, S, Z.

+Shapes are stored as 2D arrays and spawn at the top-center of the grid.

+🎮 Player Controls
+Control the tetromino using your keyboard:

+Key	Action
+⬅️ Left Arrow	Move tetromino one cell left
+➡️ Right Arrow	Move tetromino one cell right
+⬇️ Down Arrow	Accelerate descent
+⬆️ Up Arrow	Rotate 90° clockwise

+All movements are validated to prevent:

+Exiting the grid boundaries.

+Overlapping with existing blocks.

+🧩 Collision Detection
+The function collision(dx, dy, shape) checks if a tetromino would collide with the edge of the grid or with other blocks after a move.

+When a collision is detected at the bottom or with another block, the tetromino locks in place and a new one spawns.

+🔒 Locking Tetrominoes & Clearing Lines
+Once locked, the tetromino’s blocks are added to the grid.

+The program checks for full lines:

+If a row is completely filled, it is cleared.

+Blocks above the cleared line fall down.

+Scoring:

++10 points per locked block.

++100 points per cleared line.

+🧮 Scoring System
+Score per Block: +10 points when a tetromino lands.

+Score per Line: +100 points per completed line.

+The current score is displayed and updates in real-time.

+❌ Game Over
+Triggered when a new tetromino cannot be placed due to blocked cells at the top of the grid.

+This is checked immediately after a new tetromino spawns.

+⏱️ Automatic Falling
+Tetrominoes fall automatically every 150 milliseconds.

+Controlled by the schedule_update() method, which calls move_down():

+If the tetromino can't move down, it locks in place and the next shape begins.